felipebravom/AffectiveTweets/README.md

  * [Emoticons](https://github.com/fnielsen/afinn): calculates a positive and a negative score by aggregating the word associations provided by a list of emoticons.
 The list is taken from the [AFINN](https://github.com/fnielsen/afinn) project.
  * Negations: counts the number of negating words in the tweet.

-3. __TweetToSentiStrengthFeatureVector__: calculates positive and negative scores for a tweet using [SentiStrength](http://sentistrength.wlv.ac.uk/).
+3. __TweetToSentiStrengthFeatureVector__: calculates a positive and a negative score for a tweet using [SentiStrength](http://sentistrength.wlv.ac.uk/).
 Disclaimer: __SentiStrength__ can only be used for academic purposes from within this package.

 4. __TweetToEmbeddingsFeatureVector__: calculate a tweet-level feature representation using pre-trained word embeddings.
-A dummy word-embedding formed by zeroes is used if a word hat no embedding associated.
+A dummy word-embedding formed by zeroes is used if a word has no embedding associated.
 The tweet vectors can be calculated using the following schemes:
  * Average word embeddings.
  * Add word embeddings.
  * Concatenation of first k embeddings.
 Dummy values are added if the tweet has less than k words.